shubdev07/angular-app-for-ice-and-fire-fans/README.md

   </ul>
 <h3>Each view has been styled with beautiful animations thus increasing the UI and UX</h3>
 You can view information about all the books, characters and houses that are there in ICE AND FIRE Series.
-It gives you Detailed description about each book, character and houses - It also lets you search like
+It gives you detailed description about each book, character and houses - It also lets you search like
 <br/>
 <ul>